-It began with the original A-Frame coconut and bamboo huts on the beach for twenty Baht a night, to quite simple thatched bungalows, the native Thai families reacted quickly to this influx of visitors otherwise called Farangs, by adapting .
+From the first bamboo A-Frame huts on the beach for 20 Baht a night, to simple thatched bungalows, the local Thai families reacted quickly to this influx of back packers other wise known as Ferangs.